1j01/mopaint/README.md

 #### Principles

 - Holistic design
-- Don't destroy data by default.
+- Don't Destroy Data by Default
-- Let users explore *fearlessly*.
+- Fearless exploration

 Don't destroy data by default, only by explicit user action.